Opposition Overview: Leigh Centurions

 Last Four Fixtures

-Elsewhere in Leigh’s squad, forwards Jordan Thompson and Nate Peteru have also worn blue and amber in more recent years.
-Peteru was signed from NRL side Gold Coast Titans ahead of the 2018 campaign and over two seasons, played 32 games.
-He joined Leigh this season from Hull KR, having played eight times under Tony Smith.
+Elsewhere in Leigh’s squad, forwards Jordan Thompson has also worn blue and amber in more recent years.
 Thompson joined the Rhinos on a short term deal in 2018 from Leigh and helped Leeds survive that season’s Qualifiers campaign.
 Debuting in a 38-22 defeat to Salford, the two time Challenge Cup winner played six times as the Rhinos kept their Super League status.
 He was released at the end of the season and signed for his former club Hull FC but was soon back at the Centurions in 2019.

 The only Rhino in the current squad that has played for Leigh is Bodene Thompson.
 With nine years of NRL experience under his belt, he moved to England in 2018 to join Leigh Centurions before a switch to Warrington Wolves later that season, where he played in the Grand Final at Old Trafford.
 He helped Toronto Wolfpack to promotion to Super League in 2019, featuring in 21 games for the Canadian side, before bolstering Leeds’ forward pack in 2020.